kajetanjasztal/matrix-tracer/README.md

 [qrcode-svg-table](https://github.com/Diophant/qrcode-svg-table) provides a
-`join: true` option which draws cells inside a single path element, allowing it to render with anit-aliasing.
+`join: true` option which draws cells inside a single path element, allowing it to render with anti-aliasing.
 This seems to solve this issue, but islands are sitll being divided into separate squares, so it lean on rendering engine to draw it without the gaps and file size is only slightly reduced.